 A higher than normal level (hyperphosphatemia) may be due to many different health conditions.
 Common causes include:

 A lower than normal level (hypophosphatemia) may be due to:

 - Hypercalcemia (too much calcium in the body)

 - Hyperparathyroidism (parathyroid glands make too much of their hormone)

 - Very poor nutrition

-- Too little vitamin D, resulting in (childhood) or (adult)
+- Too little vitamin D, resulting in bone problems such as (childhood) or (adult)

 Other risks with having blood drawn are slight but may include: